 Exchange Server 2013 has reached the end of mainstream support and is now in extended support, with the upcoming Cumulative Update 21 planned to be the last CU released.

-Microsoft has released new updates for Exchange Server 2016, 2013, 2010 and 2007, as well as important changes to .NET Framework support.
+Microsoft has released new cumulative updates for Exchange Server 2016, 2013, and 2010 in March 2018.